bytedeco/javacv/README.md

         // You shall NOT call cvReleaseImage(), cvReleaseMemStorage(), etc. on objects allocated this way.
         CvMemStorage storage = CvMemStorage.create();

-        // The OpenCVFrameRecorder class simply uses the CvVideoWriter of opencv_highgui,
+        // The OpenCVFrameRecorder class simply uses the CvVideoWriter of opencv_videoio,
         // but FFmpegFrameRecorder also exists as a more versatile alternative.
         FrameRecorder recorder = FrameRecorder.createDefault("output.avi", width, height);
         recorder.start();